 For those of you who don’t know me, my name is Jayne Miller and I am the Superintendent of the Minneapolis Park & Recreation Board.
 We are working hard to reach out, connect with and serve groups and individuals who use our Parks including those who have traditionally been underserved be they immigrant communities, communities of color, the LGBTQ community, and differently abled members of our community.

-During the open time portion of our regular board meetings and during public hearings, this body (both the board and I) are instructed not to comment – because it is not our time to speak.
+As earlier explained by Vice President Erwin, during the open time portion of our regular board meetings and during public hearings this body (both the Board and I) do not respond to public comment because it is not our time to speak.
 It is your time.
 Because of this, some of you may think that we are not listening or that we don’t care, when in fact, the opposite is true.
-I am glad you are here because it says to me that you are just as passionate about our parks as I am.
-And, this is something I want to build on.
+In addition to addressing some of the concerns brought up during open time, we also think it is helpful for you to know about some of the important initiatives that we are working on.

 Tonight my remarks will focus on our response to the announcement made the day of our last Board meeting, May 17, by the Minneapolis NAACP, and to comments made during Open Time that evening.